Midnight Labs · Ecosystem Blueprint

 01The Feedback Loop Signal

 When someone makes a consequential decision, how quickly and specifically do they receive meaningful feedback?
-Is that feedback structural, built into work processes, or episodic, reliant on a manager's bandwidth?
+Is that feedback structural, built into the work, or episodic, reliant on a manager's bandwidth?

 02The Hidden Curriculum Signal

 What does your system actually reward?
-Map what is recognised, promoted, and informally celebrated, then compare it with your stated values.
-The distance between them is what your organisation is teaching.
+Map what gets recognised, promoted, and informally celebrated, then compare it with your stated values.
+The gap is what your organisation is teaching.

 03The Knowledge Flow Signal